ajaygunalan/stoch_trajectory_tracking/README.md

 #### Approach

 1. Test another IMU with arduino using (https://kingtidesailing.blogspot.com/2015/09/how-to-setup-mpu-9150-9-axis.html) to check if that is the same case here too.
-(Paste the libraries and check the BAUD RATE)
+(Download the libraries and check the BAUD RATE)

 #### Reference
 1. https://arduino.stackexchange.com/questions/31552/mpu-6050-angle-drift